kilpkonn/msc-thesis/main.typ

   ],
 ) <rust-type-constructor>

-To initialize a `struct`, we have to provide terms for each of the fields it has a shown on line 12.
+To initialize a `struct`, we have to provide terms for each of the fields it has, as shown on line 12.
 For `enum`, we choose one of the variants we wish to construct and only need to provide terms for that variant.
 Note that structures and enumeration types may both depend on generic types, i.e. types that are specified at the call site rather than being hard coded to the type signature.
-For example in @rust-type-constructor-generics we made the struct ```rust Foo``` be generic over `T` by making the field `x` be of generic type `T` rather than some concrete type.
+For example, in @rust-type-constructor-generics, we made the struct ```rust Foo``` be generic over `T` by making the field `x` be of generic type `T` rather than some concrete type.
 A common generic enum in Rust is the ```rust Option``` type which is used to represent optional values.
 The ```rust None``` constructor takes no arguments and indicates that there is no value.
 Constructor ```rust Some(T)``` takes one term of type `T` and indicates that there is some value stored in `Option`.